Zahra-ah/AskMe/README.md

 # AskMe project
-- This project was made using some object oriented programming concepts like classe and encapsulation .
+- This project was made using some object oriented programming concepts like class and encapsulation .
 - This project was mad using kotlin language and the file system.
 - this the first project i made as a beginner in kotlin.
 # Project Features: